Andrew1J/DASH/README.md

 ### Attempted Features
 -
 ### Bugs
-- Tabs might behave weirdly.
+- Tabs might behave weirdly with some prompts.

 ### Function Headers
 ***parse.c***: (parses input to be run by run.c)